 The mobile version of your site should be clean and concise, giving users the information that they need quickly and easily.

-Entry points and user intent
+Focus on Entry points and user intent

 It’s important to keep track of where users are coming from when landing on your website.